DoctorGrim/weather-app-debug-exercise/README.md

 ## JavaScript

-- United States should be default country in settings *Fix "country list should populate" issue first*
+- United States should be default country in settings

+   *HINT: Fix "country list should populate" issue first*

 - After Zip Code is entered and "Get Weather" button is clicked; The _name_ of the town/city should display, not [object Object]